-The Partner is responsible for having the Pass Lists signed by the Chair of the Exam Board, and submitting the original wet signed version to the ADQE (Partnership) Office.
-It is then signed by the Chair of the University Education Committee and, in the case of undergraduate and postgraduate degrees, also by the Vice-Chancellor or their nominee (who thereby confers the degree).
+The AQP (Partnership) Office is responsible for having the Pass Lists signed by the Chair of the Exam Board, and the Chair of the University Education Committee.
+In the case of undergraduate and postgraduate degrees, pass lists are also signed by the Vice-Chancellor or their nominee (who thereby confers the degree).